Modelling DDoS Attacks in IoT Networks using Machine Learning: Conclusion

 \section{Conclusion}

 In this study, the accuracy and timeliness of supervised, unsupervised, and semi-supervised machine learning techniques for detecting Distributed Denial of Service (DDoS) attacks in Cyber Physical-Internet of Things Systems (CPS-IoT) were explored.
 CPS-IoT systems often rely on two well known protocols for data transmission, namely HTTP and MQTT, both of which are built upon TCP/IP, hence vulnerable to TCP/IP targeted attacks.
 DDoS attacks are common to TCP/IP, thus pose a potential threat to the security, dependability and safety of CPS-IoT systems.
-In this work, five machine learning models (ML) were considered for modelling DDoS attacks in IoT networks (TCP/IP-based).
-These are Logistic Regression (LGR), Artificial Neural Networks (ANN), K-Means, Kernel Ridge Regression (KRR) and Support Vector Regression (SVR).
+In this work, five machine learning models (ML) and two statistical models were considered for modelling DDoS attacks in IoT networks (TCP/IP-based).
+These are Logistic Regression (LGR), Artificial Neural Networks (ANN), K-Means, Kernel Ridge Regression (KRR), Support Vector Regression (SVR), Exponentially Weighted Moving Average (EWMA) and the Linear Discriminant Analysis (LDA).

-In distinguishing between normal traffic and bogus (attack) traffic, two supervised ML classifiers were used - LGR and ANN.
-LGR gave a classification accuracy of 99.19\%, a false negative rate of 1.23\%, and an average detection latency of 51 seconds from the initiation of the attack.
-The ANN model, on the other hand, had better accuracy at 99.41\% and a slightly lower false negative rate at 1.17\%, but was extremely slow at 130 seconds.
-We also considered the K-Means unsupervised ML model, which resulted in 96.76\% classification accuracy.
+In distinguishing between normal traffic and bogus (attack) traffic, two supervised ML classifiers were used - LGR and ANN (and two slight variations of ANN based on slicing).
+LGR gave a classification accuracy of 99.19\%, a false positive rate of 1.62\%, and an average detection latency of 51 seconds from the initiation of the attack.
+The ANN model, on the other hand, had better accuracy at 99.41\% and lower false negative value of 0.67 \%, but was extremely slow at 130 seconds.
+We introduced slicing, and split the traffic into fixed windows sizes, before applying ANN.
+This slicing improved the false negative values and significantly cut down the detection time to just 11 seconds.
+We then considered the K-Means unsupervised ML model, which resulted in 96.76\% classification accuracy.
 Finally, we developed semi-supervised ML models by combining the K-Means with the ANN and LGR.
-These combinations resulted in a classification (detection) accuracy of 100\% with zero false positives.
+These combinations resulted in a classification (detection) accuracy of 100\% with near zero false positives across all models.
+Compared to the ML models, the statistical models performed poorly w.r.t false positive and negatives.